 2. Chaikin Money Flow:

-When the price closes in the upper portion of the range and volume is increasing then the values will be high and when prices are in the lower portion of the range then the volume will be negative.
+When the price closes in the upper portion of the range and volume are increasing then the values will be high and when prices are in the lower portion of the range then the volume will be negative.

 - If the trend is bullish with heavy volume then new high may occur.
 A new high on light volume is temporary.